BrKap/FRC-Match-Predictor/eda/eda_summary.md

 - rolling averages?
 - matches in last X events?

-Foul points are highly noisy—should they be excluded or down weighted?
+Foul points are highly noisy-should they be excluded or down weighted?
 - Originally I thought it would be an interesting feature
 - Since if a team is known for creating penalities, that would provide the other alliance points